HumanSignal/label-studio/docs/source/guide/predictions.md

 > Note: If you're generating pre-annotations for a [custom ML backend](ml_create.html), you can use the `self.parsed_label_config` variable to retrieve the labeling configuration for a project and generate pre-annotations.
 See the [custom ML backend](ml_create.html) documentation for more details.

-## Import pre-annotations for images
+## Import bbox and choice pre-annotations for images

-For example, import predicted labels for tasks to determine whether an item in an image is an airplane or a car.
+For example, import predicted **bounding box regions (rectangles)** and **choices** for tasks to determine whether an item in an image is an airplane or a car.

 For image pre-annotations, Label Studio expects the x, y, width, and height of image annotations to be provided in percentages of overall image dimension.
 See [Units for image annotations](predictions.html#Units_for_image_annotations) on this page for more about how to convert formats.